 The creation of a debit position takes place in several steps to ensure that all relevant Data recorded and processed correctly.
 Firstly, it is crucial to collect all the necessary information, such as invoice numbers, invoice amounts and payment deadlines.
 These Data serve as the basis for further processing.

 Once all relevant data has been recorded, it must be stored in a structured form.
 This can be done either in a spreadsheet or an electronic system.
-It is important that all information is carefully checked and possible errors are corrected.
+It is important that all information is carefully checked and possible Error be corrected.
 This is the only way to ensure that the debit position provides correct and reliable information.

 Once the data has been collected and checked, the actual creation of the debit position can begin.
 This can either be done manually by entering the collected data into a table or automatically with the help of accounting software.
 In both cases, it is very important that the debit position is updated regularly in order to maintain an up-to-date overview of outstanding receivables.